sanger-tol/curationpretext/README.md

 - --input

-  - The absolute path to the assembled genome in, e.g, `/path/to/assembly.fa`
+  - The absolute path to the assembled genome in, e.g., `/path/to/assembly.fa`

 - --pacbio

-  - The directory of the fasta files generated from pacbio reads, e.g, `/path/to/fasta/`
+  - The directory of the fasta files generated from pacbio reads, e.g., `/path/to/fasta/`

 - --cram

-  - The directory of the cram _and_ cram.crai files, e.g, `/path/to/cram/`
+  - The directory of the cram _and_ cram.crai files, e.g., `/path/to/cram/`

 - --teloseq

-  - A telomeric sequence, e.g, `TTAGGG`
+  - A telomeric sequence, e.g., `TTAGGG`

 - -entry
   - ALL_FILES generates all accessory files as well as pretext maps